 share/ocio/setup_ocio.sh script installed with OCIO.

-For a simple single-user setup, add the following to
+For a more permanent option, add the following to

 (assuming you are using bash, and the example install directory of